 - Write down the three key benefits or features of your offer.
 Focus only on the things that will interest your target audience the most.

-- Next, you will need a good headline and supporting sub-headline.
 A good headline is catchy, and it clearly communicates your value proposition, while a good sub-headline offers further support to your headline.

-- While great copy will take you a long way, you also need to focus on the visual part of your page.
 These days, clean and simple designs convert really well.
-Using your brand’s colors is preferable, because it will help customers recognize and remember you.
+Using your brand’s colors is preferable because it will help customers recognize and remember you.
 You also need to choose your hero shot – this is the image at the top of your landing page.
-Below, we will show you various designs that top performing companies use for better conversions.
+Below, we will show you various designs that top-performing companies use for better conversions.
 If you need some more help with choosing your landing page image, read our article that focuses on this.

-- Last but not least, you will need a strong call-to-action, commonly referred to as CTA.
 The call to action is generally a phrase that will motivate your visitor to take action (subscribe, download, buy).
 Landing pages generally display their call-to-action in the form of a button.
 To make this even more effective, you will need to personalize the CTA as much as possible.

 Now that you know all four essential elements that need to be included in a landing page, let’s take a look at some examples!

-15 Examples of High Converting Landing Pages
+15 Examples of High-Converting Landing Pages

-We’re going to look at 15 landing page examples next, and analyze what makes them great.
+We’re going to look at 15 landing page examples next and analyze what makes them great.

-First, we have Netflix’s trial landing page – a simple page to promote the streaming service’s 30 days free trial period.
+First, we have Netflix’s trial landing page – a simple page to promote the streaming service’s 30-day free trial period.
 Netflix has gone for a clean interface – there’s not a lot of text or additional elements included.
 Since they are not directly selling anything at this point, this page works great.

 What makes this landing page convert?